 When is the right time to talk to kids about mental health?
 A few years ago, the answer might have been never.
 However, with more kids struggling with mental health issues, today’s students are ready to learn about mental health from a young age.
-Elementary principals and counselors may want to put all six of the following picture books about mental health in your office so teachers and kids can read them.
-They’ll also see that you walk your talk when it comes to mental health.
+Why not take some time this week to leave the principal’s office for a classroom read aloud about mental health?
+The kids and teachers will see that you walk your talk when it comes to mental health.

 Just a heads up, School Leaders Now may collect a share of sales from the links on this page.
 We only recommend items our team loves!

 1. Today I Feel Silly & Other Moods That Make My Day by Jamie Lee Curtis, Illustrated by Laura Cornell

 Jamie Lee Curtis is better known for her acting accolades than for the books she has authored.
 Yet, this one is downright charming.
 The quick verse and bright illustrations will hold your students’ attention, while teaching them to name different feelings and emotions.
 Curtis covers everything from silly to sad.
 The take away message: Any feeling you have is okay.

 Why it’s a good book about mental health: A key component of talking about mental health is identifying and naming feelings.
 From this book, kids will learn to put a name to their emotions.
 It will also help kids talk more openly about their emotions.

 2. The Fox and the Star by Coralie Bickford-Smith

 The Fox and the Star comes with stunning illustrations and simple text, making it accessible to students of any age.
 The story leaves room for interpretation, depending on students’ maturity level and experiences.
 The story is about about Fox and his friendship with Star, who lights up the forest for Fox to see.
 When Star disappears, Fox must learn to navigate without her.